lobsters/lobsters/README.md

       Search the codebase for uses of the `ENV` global for more that can be easily configured.

-    * Databases: We manage this independely of Hatchbox for historal reasons, see `#539`.
+    * Databases: We manage this independely of Hatchbox for historic reasons, see `#539`.
     * Cron Jobs:

       ```